BCSP Code of Ethics, Confidentiality, and Professional Conduct

 • Are conflicts disclosed and managed?

-The best answer is usually the one that a qualified peer could defend after reading the facts.
-Ethics is not separate from safety performance; it is the trust system that makes safety information usable.
+The best answer is one a qualified peer could defend after reading the facts.
+Ethics is not separate from safety performance; it is the trust system that makes every safety record and recommendation usable.

 Test Your Knowledge